nudgytdeveloper/AiGuideApp_Backend/README.md

 # Ai Guide App's backend

-Express.js API that serves as backend for both Ai Guide App and Hologram app
+Express.js API that serves as backend for both Ai Guide App and Hologram app.

 ## IF you wan to run locally, kindly follw below:-